yamenAl/your-tribe-for-life-squad-page/docs/creative-coding.md

-# Your Tribe for Life Profile Card
+# Your Tribe for Life

 ## Creative coding
 <!-- Leuke intro -->